Non-ST-Elevation Acute Coronary Syndrome (NSTE-ACS)

 Prior coronary artery disease, older age, male gender, peripheral arterial disease or cardiovascular risk factors (diabetes mellitus, renal failure, etc ...) are clinical findings that increase the probability of NSTE-ACS 2 4.

-ST Segment depression in inferior leads (red arrows).
+ST segment depression in inferior leads and in leads V4-V6 (red arrows).

 A completely normal EKG in a patient with chest pain does not exclude the possibility of NSTE-ACS.
 In particular, ischemia in the territory of the circumflex artery or isolated right ventricular ischemia frequently escapes the common 12-lead EKG.

-Patients with chronic coronary artery disease, Bundle Branch Blocks, Pacemaker or Left Ventricular Hypertrophy may have ST or T waves changes in previous EKG.
+Patients with chronic coronary artery disease, bundle branch blocks, pacemaker or left ventricular hypertrophy may have ST-segment or T waves changes in previous EKG.

 Biomarkers.
 Troponin and CK-MB

-Elevations of specific biomarkers such as Cardiac Troponin I and T or CK-MB in the blood reflect injury leading to necrosis of myocardial cells 3.
+Elevations of specific biomarkers such as cardiac troponin or CK-MB in the blood reflect injury leading to necrosis of myocardial cells 2.

-Therefore, in the context of chest pain or ST-segment-T wave changes, elevations of Troponin or CK-MB is diagnostic of Acute Coronary Syndrome once other causes of elevations of biomarkers (Pulmonary Embolism, Myopericarditis, aortic dissection) have been ruled out.
+Therefore, in the context of chest pain or ST-segment or T wave changes, elevations of troponin or CK-MB is diagnostic of acute coronary syndrome once other causes of elevations of biomarkers (pulmonary embolism, myopericarditis, aortic dissection) have been ruled out.

 Treatment of Non-ST-Elevation Acute Coronary Syndrome